tytydraco/yessleep/out/My_wife_cries_at_11pm_every_night.md

 *“Of course not,"* I answered.

-*“From an infant… No, from any person, I have never heard anything like this my entire life,"* she continued. *"I wonder..."*
+*“From an infant… No, from any person, I have never heard anything like this my entire life,"* she continued.

 She went silent for a while, then asked me if we could come in for more tests tomorrow night.

 From 10pm to midnight.
-Dr. Patel wants to take new scans during an actual episode.
+Dr. Patel wants to take new scans during an actual crying episode.

 *“Yes!
 Thank you so much!”* I nearly yelled back on the phone when she asked my thoughts on the plan.

-I'm going to go cook some dinner for Zoe and I now.
+It’s 10:44pm now.

-Then I'm going to get ready for tonight.
-Get ready to hold Zoe in my arms, and tell her again and again that it will be over soon.
+I am going to get ready to hold Zoe in my arms, and tell her again and again that it will be over soon.
 That she doesn’t need to cry.

 Even though I know deep down, I don’t know if I can help her.